Cite Your Sources: APA In-Text Citations

 Where does the in-text citation go?
 There are 2 options.

-#1.
-Place it at the end of the sentence.
-For example: Research has shown that cats like to nap (Smith, 2009).
+Number 1: Place it at the end of the sentence.
+For example: Research has shown that cats like to nap parenthesis Smith comma 2021 parenthesis period.

-#2.
-Incorporate the author's name into the sentence.
-For example: Smith (2009) conducted research showing that cats like to nap.
+Number 2: Incorporate the author's name into the sentence.
+For example: Smith parenthesis 2021 parenthesis conducted research showing that cats like to nap.

 When you cite a source in text don't forget that a complete reference should appear in the reference list at the end of your assignment.